 You can use either a chemical or physical procedure to disinfect.
 The harmful germs are killed or rendered inactive at this point.
 Many towns employ this procedure to purify their water sources.
 The most often used chemical disinfectants are chlorine, chlorine dioxide, and ozone.
 Nowadays, people also can use physical disinfectants.
 They are ultraviolet light, electronic radiation, and heat.

-A water softener can lessen the number of minerals or the hardness of the water.
+A water softener can lessen the number of minerals or the hardness of the water, as the water most wells will be hard.
 Potassium or sodium ions take the place of calcium and magnesium ions to soften the water.
 In addition to convenience, using a water softener has other advantages.
-It has a positive impact on family finances and improves family health.
+It can a positive impact on family finances and improves family health.

 Full chlorination can destroy microorganisms found in well water and aquifers.
 The well drillers always use this technique.
 They apply this to persistent bacteria and other contaminants.